Cinco - Step 3

 Start with a known state; in our case, when we call this, the

-parameter will be called withnew DocumentStore ()
+storeparameter will be called withnew DocumentStore (). -

 For each item in the collection, you run it through the function, producing a new state.
 Since

-is a .NET class, we mutate one of its properties (depending on what parameter we're processing), and return the same object.
+DocumentStoreis a .NET class, we mutate one of its properties (depending on what parameter we're processing), and return the same object.
 It doesn't have to be the same object, it just has to be the same type. - The result is the modified state.

-In F# terms, the signature is ('State -> 'T -> 'State) -> 'State -> 'T list -> 'State
+In F# terms, the signature is ('State -> 'T -> 'State) -> 'State -> 'T list -> 'State.
+The function just below

-has the signature of the first function; stor
+List.fold has the signature of the first function; stor is our state, and par is the parameter we're processing.

-operator to provide the collection.
+We pass store as the second parameter, and use the |> operator to provide the collection.
 One advantage to composing

-it this way is that the compiler can determine the type of 'T
+it this way is that the compiler can determine the type of 'T, so we do not have to specify it.
+We could include

 could not infer it.

 Why would you want to write this in this way?
-Let's remember what App.fs
+Let's remember what App.fs looked like in Quatro:

 1: 2: 3: 4: 5: 6: 7: |